RaahilAhmed14/Healthcare-_System/README.md

 # Healthcare-_System
-A program that helps keep track of your health.
+A program that helps keep track of your health and also helps you to diagnose some common diseases.